yak32/glw_json/README.md

  STL, c-runtime.

 ### Performance
-JSON loading - allocation-free parsing, N Log(N) performance where N is number of properties in JSON object.
+JSON loading - allocation-free parsing, N Log(N) performance where N is number of properties in a JSON object.
    Parsing speed is comparable to RapidJSON, saving is slower.

-JSON saving - linear performance, std::ofstream is used to save data ( some allocations )
+Saving to JSON  - linear performance, std::ofstream is used to save data ( some allocations )

 ### Tests
  Run cmake on CMakeLists.txt in tests folder.
 Tests require C++11 support to compile (glw_json.h doesn't).